gendutkiy34/portfolio/README.md

 _______________________
 # **Descriptions :**
-- A collection of tools ever i made to support daily operation team.
+- A collection of tools ever i made to support daily operation team in office.
 - My personal Projects
 _______________________